Steward of Natural Areas

 MS in Biology

 Office: Science 3, Room 383

 As the Steward of Natural Areas, I am involved in every aspect of the Nature Preserve and other campus natural areas.
-I oversee activities in and maintenance of the campus natural areas.
 I assist in developing, coordinating, and/or supporting educational programs, research, and academic use in the natural areas.
-Most of all, I promote the respectable use and appreciation of the campus natural areas and nature in general.
+Most of all, I promote the respectable use and appreciation of the campus natural areas and of nature in general.
 I coordinate volunteers in trail work, guided hikes, and nature education.

 Bio 251: Human Anatomy and Physiology (Fall 2002)